Purely Agent-Driven Black-Box Optimization for Biological Design: Experiments

 LLM outputs undergo deterministic post-processing before oracle calls: candidates are parsed from raw text generations, filtered for domain validity (e.g., amino-acid alphabet constraints, SMILES canonicalization).
 To ensure the oracle budget is not spent on infeasible or duplicate designs, duplicates are removed (both within-batch and against history), and hard constraints are enforced via rejection.
 When comparing to prior work in~\autoref{fig:guacamol_results}, \ourmethod{} \textbf{does not} access task descriptions or literature search tools; models see only molecules and their numeric scores.

-\subsection{Molecule Optimization on GuacaMol}
+\subsection{Molecule optimization on GuacaMol}

 Figure~\ref{fig:guacamol_results} shows optimization trajectories on 10 GuacaMol tasks. \ourmethod{} improves faster and more consistently reaches higher final objective values than all baselines, and is clearly outperformed on only one task (\texttt{adip}). \Cref{fig:token_use_bar} compares the average LLM tokens used per run for all LLM-based methods.
 AlphaEvolve uses very few LLM tokens overall, calling an LLM only occasionally to tweak its candidate-generating program.
 Among methods that use LLMs in the loop, \ourmethod{}'s token usage is roughly average, despite relying on LLMs exclusively.
+We provide a detailed discussion of wall-clock runtime, hosted inference cost, and practical scalability trade-offs in \cref{app:limits,tab:llm_runtime_cost}.

 \paragraph{Aggregate performance and literature comparison.} To contextualize these results against a broader benchmark suite, Table~\ref{tab:top1_results_1} reports Top-1 performance at 10K evaluations and compares \ourmethod{} against 26 additional literature baselines reported by \citet{eff_matters_benchmark}.
 Compared against these baselines, \ourmethod{} ranks first in every task, often by substantial margins.